quintel/atlas/README.md

 * Delete a document with `destroy!`
 * Skip validation and forcefully save an invalid document with `save(false)`.
 * Update attributes and save in one step with `update_attributes`.
-* Documents can be saved in subdirectories and Tome will load them anyway.
+* Documents can be saved in subdirectories and Atlas will load them anyway.
   The subdirectory indicates a "namespace" for the document which can be accessed by calling `ns`.
 Normally, document namespaces have no significance, but in some cases they might (e.g. for nodes, the namespace indicates the "sector" to which the node belongs; nodes in a "households" subdirectory belong to the "households" sector).

 #### Custom ETSource Paths